KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the operating system denies access because of an I/O error or a specific type of security error.

-    throw [System.UnauthorizedAccessException]::New("the operating system denies access because of an I/O error or a specific type of security error.")
+    throw [System.UnauthorizedAccessException]::New('the operating system denies access because of an I/O error or a specific type of security error.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.UnauthorizedAccessException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.UnauthorizedAccessException.aspx)